ktaylor63/southeast/site/content/news/service-evaluates-two-virgin-plants-warrant-endangered-species-act-protection.md

 The Service is particularly looking for information on:

-**(1)** The species’ biology, range, and population trends, including:
+## The species’ biology, range, and population trends

-(a) habitat requirements
+1. habitat requirements
-(b) genetics and taxonomy
+2. genetics and taxonomy
-(c) historical and current range including distribution patterns
+3. historical and current range including distribution patterns
-(d) historical and current population levels, and current and projected trends, and (e) past and ongoing conservation measures for the species and/or its habitat.
+4. historical and current population levels, and current and projected trends, and (e) past and ongoing conservation measures for the species and/or its habitat.

-**(2)** The factors that are the basis for making a listing determination for a species under section 4(a) of the Act, which are:
+## The factors that are the basis for making a listing determination

-(a) The present or threatened destruction, modification, or curtailment of the species habitat or range;
+1. The present or threatened destruction, modification, or curtailment of the species habitat or range;
-(b) Overutilization for commercial, recreational, scientific, or educational purposes;
+2. Overutilization for commercial, recreational, scientific, or educational purposes;
-(c) Disease or predation;
+3. Disease or predation;
-(d) The inadequacy of existing regulatory mechanisms; or
+4. The inadequacy of existing regulatory mechanisms; or
-(e) Other natural or manmade factors affecting its continued existence.
+5. Other natural or manmade factors affecting its continued existence.

-**(3)** Propagation and planting efforts conducted for these species in the U.S. Virgin Islands.
+## Propagation and planting efforts conducted for these species in the U.S. Virgin Islands.

 Any new information and materials concerning these species may be submitted by one of the following methods: